gaterunner341/gaterunner341.github.io/_posts/2023-01-30-GoogleFi-Breach.md

 >
 > For more information
 >
 > As always, be alert for phishing attempts.
-For more about best practices, see our advice on [how to avoid phishing](https://support.google.com/mail/answer/8253#zippy=%2Cpay-attention-to-warnings-from-google%2Cnever-respond-to-requests-for-private-info%2Cbeware-of-messages-that-sound-urgent-or-too-good-to-be-true%2Cstop-think-before-you-click%2Cuse-gmail-to-help-you-identify-phishing-emails%2Cuse-safe-browsing-in-chrome%2Ccheck-for-unsafe-saved-passwords%2Chelp-protect-your-google-account-password%2Clearn-about--step-verification%2Cdont-enter-your-password-after-clicking-a-link-in-a-message){: .hover-underline-animation target="_blank"}.
+For more about best practices, see our advice on **[how to avoid phishing](https://support.google.com/mail/answer/8253#zippy=%2Cpay-attention-to-warnings-from-google%2Cnever-respond-to-requests-for-private-info%2Cbeware-of-messages-that-sound-urgent-or-too-good-to-be-true%2Cstop-think-before-you-click%2Cuse-gmail-to-help-you-identify-phishing-emails%2Cuse-safe-browsing-in-chrome%2Ccheck-for-unsafe-saved-passwords%2Chelp-protect-your-google-account-password%2Clearn-about--step-verification%2Cdont-enter-your-password-after-clicking-a-link-in-a-message){: .hover-underline-animation target="_blank"}**.
 >
-> Read more about [keeping your Google Fi information safe](https://support.google.com/fi/answer/13274172?visit_id=638107279937551347-538348395&p=January2023&rd=1){: .hover-underline-animation target="_blank"}.
+> Read more about **[keeping your Google Fi information safe](https://support.google.com/fi/answer/13274172?visit_id=638107279937551347-538348395&p=January2023&rd=1){: .hover-underline-animation target="_blank"}**.
 >
 > We’re always here for our customers and available to offer support.
-If you have any questions or require assistance, please see this Help Center [article](https://support.google.com/fi/answer/13274172?visit_id=638107279937551347-538348395&p=January2023&rd=1){: .hover-underline-animation target="_blank"} for contact options and reference issue ID 267187948.
+If you have any questions or require assistance, please see this Help Center **[article](https://support.google.com/fi/answer/13274172?visit_id=638107279937551347-538348395&p=January2023&rd=1){: .hover-underline-animation target="_blank"}** for contact options and reference issue ID 267187948.
-Sincerely,
+> Sincerely,
 >
 >Google Fi Team